 The OLBC is led by Executive Director Christopher Scott who oversees the daily operations for the oldest legislative black caucus in the nation.

-Christopher focuses on fundraising and messaging content & strategy, while making sure the OLBC safe guards its mission and purpose in always protecting, improving, and empowering the African American community and all others who are disenfranchised in Ohio.
-Additionally, Christopher helps direct all Get Out to Vote and coordinated campaigning efforts for OLBC.
+Christopher focuses on fundraising, messaging, while ensuring that the OLBC safe guards its mission and purpose in always protecting, improving, and empowering the African American community and all others who are disenfranchised in Ohio.
+Additionally, Christopher directs all Get Out to Vote efforts as well as campaign/political strategy and operations for the OLBC.

 A native of Detroit, Michigan, Christopher, most recently served as the Minority Engagement & Special Projects Manager for the Ohio Democratic Party.
 Additionally, Scott has worked on races for mayor and governor, and was a field organizer in southwest Ohio for President Barack Obama’s 2012 re-election campaign.